Subdivision Directional Fields: Background

 \subsection{Function spaces}

-We work with a triangle mesh $\set{M} = \left\{V,E,F\right\}$ of arbitrary genus, and with or without boundaries.
+We work with a triangle mesh $\set{M} = \left(V,E,F\right)$ of arbitrary genus, and with or without boundaries.
 As we combine FEM and DEC formulations, we need to streamline notation at the expense of conventionality.
-We illustrate the spaces we employ in Fig.~\ref{fig:function-spaces}, and list all our notations in Table~\ref{table:notations} for convenience.
 We define $\mathcal{V}$ as the space of piecewise-linear (conforming) vertex-based functions, corresponding to 0-forms with linear Whitney forms in DEC and $\mathcal{S}_h$ in FEM.
 We further define $\mathcal{E}$ as the space of piecewise-linear mid-edge (non-conforming) functions, also known as the \emph{Crouzeix-Raviart} elements~\cite{Crouzeix:1973}, corresponding to $\mathcal{S}^{\ast}_h$ in FEM.
 We define $\mathcal{F}$ as the space of piecewise-constant functions on faces, corresponding with dual 2-forms in DEC.
 We define the corresponding integrated (weak) function spaces on vertices as $\mathcal{V}^{\ast}$ (corresponding to dual 0-forms, integrated over Voronoi areas), on edges as $\mathcal{E}^{\ast}$ (integrated over edge diamond areas), and on faces as $\mathcal{F}^{\ast}$ (corresponding to primal 2-forms in DEC).
-Finally, we use $\mathcal{Z}_1$ for DEC-based $1$-forms, and $\mathcal{X}^N$ for \emph{face-based piecewise-constant directional fields} (\textbf{PCDF}) of degree $N$ defined on the tangent spaces spanned by the supporting planes to the faces.
-The two latter definitions are in accordance with the conventional notation.
+Finally, we denote the space of \emph{face-based piecewise-constant directional fields} (\textbf{PCDF}) of degree $N$, defined on the tangent spaces spanned by the supporting planes to the faces, as $\mathcal{X}^N$.
+The latter is in accordance with the conventional notation.
 We introduce our operators to the classic case of $N=1$, and then generalize our constructions to $N$-directional fields in Section~\ref{sec:directionals}.
 For case $N=1$, we omit the power and just use $\mathcal{X}$, the space of piecewise-constant vector fields (\textbf{PCVF}).